ComputerScienceHouse/Constitution/README.md

 # Contributing to the CSH Constitution
-To make contributing easier, there are templates for both issues and pull requests provided in `.github`.
-Please use these whenever you would like to make changes to the constitution.
+To make contributing easier, there are templates for both issues and pull requests.
+Please fill out the appropriate options in the description as you make the pull request so that a maintainer can more easily help get your change committed.

 ## Requirements
 Must have make, and pdflatex installed